Below are my stages of the Tour du Mont Blanc: Les Houches to Orsières.

-Mont Blanc (4810 m) is the highest mountain in the Alps and in Europe if one discounts Russia’s Caucasus Mountains.
-It lies in between the Aosta Valley of Italy and the Haute-Savoie region of France.
+Mont Blanc (4810 m) is the highest mountain in the Alps.
+It lies between the Aosta Valley of Italy and the Haute-Savoie region of France.

 Tour du Mont Blanc (TMB)